fangsitang/fangsitang/README.md

 # Hi, I'm Fang 👋
-I'm passionate about the future of business and tech in the age of AI 🧠.
+I'm passionate about the future of business and tech in the age of AI 🧠, and I've been investing and trading over 5 years now 🫡📈.

 Here's a brief overview of my info, skills and some sample projects 👇 :